tatbcc/data-science-bootcamp7/README.md

 Badge:

-PS.
-P'toy if you are reading this I am currently doing the homeworks as you are reading this message.
+PS: P'Toy if you are reading this I am currently doing the homeworks as you are reading this message.